goreleaser/goreleaser/www/docs/customization/builds.md

     # prebuilt specific options
     prebuilt:
       # Path must be the template path to the binaries.
-      # GoReleaser removes the `dist` folder before running, so you will likely
+      # GoReleaser removes the `dist` directory before running, so you will likely
       # want to put the binaries elsewhere.
       # This field is required when using the `prebuilt` builder.
       path: output/mybin_{{ .Os }}_{{ .Arch }}{{ with .Amd64 }}_{{ . }}{{ end }}/mybin